 Meet the Staff at Antora

-All of our staff and volunteer mentors are fully vetted and background checked.
-Each is extensively trained in Kindred Dialect Horsemanship and has received training in Trust Based Relational Intervention (TBRI) as well as CPR/First Aid.
+All of our staff and gatekeepers are fully vetted and background checked.
+Each receives on-going training in Kindred Dialect Horsemanship and Trust Based Relational Intervention (TBRI).
 Below are brief bios of our co-directors and equine manager.

 Born and raised in Gunnison, Colorado, Clay grew up in a rural neighborhood and developed a love for outdoor adventure.
 After graduating from college at Mesa State University, he returned to Gunnison to pursue a career in law enforcement, eventually marrying Becky and becoming the early intervention program manager for juvenile services for Gunnison County as well as one of three individuals in Western Colorado qualified to teach TBRI (Trust Based Relational Intervention).
-After hundreds of hours of training in trauma-informed care, ten years experience working with at-risk youth through foster care, adding three biological children to their family, and receiving horsemanship training, Clay and Becky, along with Gwen Duncan, co-founded Antora Youth Ranch at their home in Doyleville, Colorado, in 2022.
+After hundreds of hours of training in trauma-informed care, ten years of experience working with at-risk youth through foster care, adopting five children, and adding three biological children to their family, Clay, along with Becky, received horsemanship training to prepare them to co-found Antora Youth Ranch with Gwen Duncan at their home in Doyleville, Colorado.